aktnk/3D_model_manager/README.md

 ## Getting Started with Docker

-This project is configured to run in a Docker container, providing a consistent and isolated development environment.
+This project runs in a containerized environment using Docker Compose, with an Nginx container acting as a reverse proxy for the Node.js application.
+This setup provides a consistent and isolated development environment.

 ### Prerequisites